dlozanob/My-Notes/SAA-C03.md

 ### Amazon FSx

 Allows to create Windows server shares.
-It's basically a data center server where files are shared accross systems.
+It's basically a data center server where files are shared across systems.

 Uses the SMB (Server Message Block) network file sharing protocol.
 Which allows applications and users to read/write files on remote servers.